 If it is any comfort, the problem has always been just as bad in China, Thailand, and other countries where Buddhism took hold.
 The original draft of this retelling of the Buddha’s life used Chinese transcriptions for all of the proper names in hopes of making it easier for students in a course on Chinese religion.
 Little simplification was gained.
 (Link)

-Two Indian languages are involved in discussing Buddhism.
+Two Indian languages are most centrally involved in discussing Buddhism.
 One is Sanskrit, the literary language of ancient India.
-It was probably not widely spoken by the time the Buddha was born.
+It was probably not widely spoken by the time the Buddha was born (if ever!).
 The Buddha is believe to have spoken one or more of the languages collectively referred to as "Prakrit" (from Sanskrit Prākṛta, "natural"), a slightly disparaging term contrasting with "Sanskrit" (from Sanskrit saṃskṛta, "refined").
 The chances are that he spoke (or at least knew) the Prakrit of Maghada, the kingdom in which he spent most of his teaching career (Buswell & Lopez 659f).

 The other major Buddhist language is Pali, a language closely similar to Sanskrit in which most Buddhist scriptures were originally composed.
 Earliest Pali texts date from long after the Buddha's life, and Pali may represent an attempt to create a cross-dialectical language for Buddhist texts.
 (Pali has no skript of its own, and has been recorded in a range of borrowed scripts over the centuries.)
 Terms have been borrowed into English from both languages.